-[Company Name] requires all employees and members of the public who enter the site to wear face coverings as provided in the Face Covering Order.
-If an employee or a member of the public refuses to comply with the Face Covering Order, then [Company Name] refuses them entry to the site and requests the individual leave the site immediately.
+requires all employees and members of the public who enter the site to wear face coverings as provided in the Face Covering Order.
+If an employee or a member of the public refuses to comply with the Face Covering Order, then reuses them entry to the site and requests the individual leave the site immediately.